papko26/dockvpn/README.md

 - Create scramblesuit script/binary on client side
 - Generate both, classic and scramblesuit ovpn configs on start
 - Generate scramblesuit pass on fly
+- REdirect non-scramblesuit trafic to dummy (donno how)
-- May be letsencrypt support?..
+- May be generate letsencrypt certs for dummy redirect endpoint?..

 ## Credits to